LafeLabs/pi/linux/README.md

  - create a little .php script and run it
  - create a little python script and run it
  - use ifconfig to see network information
+ - write a shell script to do stuff, call it from php, call php from shell script, python to php php to python etc
+ - make a thing happen on bootup